Pruning Pepper Plants – How To Prune Pepper Plants Right

 4. Propagate the cutting (optional)

 If you don’t want to see your cutting go to waste, you can easily propagate it in water.
-Simply submerge the cutting in a few inches of water, making sure that at least 1 node is underwater.
+Simply submerge the cut side of the cutting in a few inches of fresh water.

-After 2-4 weeks in a warm, shaded location or a bright window, you should start to see roots.
-Change out the water every few days for the best results.
-Once the roots are a few inches long, you can transplant it into soil.
+After 6-8 weeks in a warm, bright location indoors, you should start to see roots forming from the bottom of the cutting.
+Change out the water every week or so for the best results.
+Once the roots are a few inches long, transplant it into soil.

 Should I Pick Early Flowers Off Pepper Plants?

 If you got a late start for your plants, or have a shorter growing season, you may want to allow your pepper plant to flower naturally.
-Flowers are ultimately what turn into your peppers.
-If you pick pepper flowers too late in the season, you may end up with fewer peppers overall.
+Focus on transplanting your peppers at the right time to avoid pre-mature fruiting.

-Feel free to experiment with pruning your plants and let us know the results below.
+Feel free to experiment with pruning your plants and let us know your results.
 Some varieties may benefit more than others, so it may be worth testing for yourself.

 I hope this guide helped you learn about pruning pepper plants.
 If you have questions or suggestions, feel free to reach out or comment below!